 Somewhere, out in the deserts of southern Arabia, are several perfect specimens of Detroit’s finest.

-The 20th Annual International Vintage Dodge Power Wagon Rally will be held in the Fairfield June 6-9, 2007.
+The International Vintage Dodge Power Wagon Rally is held annually in Fairfield, Iowa, during June.

 Tony Ellis is a Fairfield-based writer and poet.